ceanwang/hfcMystran/README.md

 ## Features
 Currently this workbench contains the following tools:

-###  1. Reading Dat files
+###  1. Import Dat files
-The ability to read in an Dat case file and draw mesh.
+Import a Dat case file and draw mesh.

 ### 2. Run Mystran
 Execture the `Mystran` binary which reads in the Dat file and writes the result into a Neu and a F06 file.